TagPlanet/universal-analytics/README.md

 `$renderJavaScriptTags`, will render the `<script> ... </script>` tags around the code.
 By default this is set to `true`.
 If you're appending the output to an existing JavaScript tag, set it to `false`.

+`$clearData`, will clear all previous calls once the render is complete.
+If you have multiple renders on a page for any reason, you should set this to `true`.
+Otherwise you'll get duplicate calls.

-Both of these arguments can be used when rendering all instances or just a single instance.
+All of these arguments can be used when rendering all instances or just a single instance.

 ##### Render all instances